wakeflow/how-we-do/docs/chatgpt-functions.md

 ![Instructions](https://www.wakeflow.io/instructions.png)

 To develop a function you need to
+1. Host an application that makes the function and its docs available
+2. Register your function with Wakeflow
+3. "Install" the function on your WhatsApp number

-### 1. Host an application that makes two endpoints available:
+### 1. Host an application that makes the function and its docs available
      - /docs
      - /function